Astara, Azerbaijan

 Astara is a city in and the capital of the Astara District of Azerbaijan.
 Astara is a short walk across the border from Astara, Iran.

 Geography

-Astara is located in Lankaran Lowland.
-The area is surrounded by Talysh Mountains in the west and Caspian Sea in the east.
+Astara is located in the Lankaran Lowland.
+The area is bordered by the Talysh Mountains in the west and the Caspian Sea in the east.
 The district is famous for its dishes made of rare fish species from the Caspian Sea.
-The king of rare trees in the forests of Astara is iron tree.
+The king of rare trees in the forests of Astara is the iron tree.

 Climate

 Astara has a borderline humid subtropical (Köppen climate classification: Cfa) and hot-summer mediterranean climate (Köppen climate classification: Csa).
 Astara has cool, wet winters and warm, humid summers with lower precipitation.
 The annual precipitation of the city is one of the highest in Azerbaijan.